Application Deadline: Sept. 16 (5 p.m. NDT)

-DOCTOR OF MEDICINE – A postgraduate program that requires the completion of four years of study.
-The program is divided into pre-clerkship and clerkship phases.
-Upon completion of the degree, students will be matched to a residency training program.
+DOCTOR OF MEDICINE A four-year post graduate program that requires the completion of four years of study after the completion of a bachelor’s degree.
+Upon completion of the degree, students will be matched to a two-year family medicine residency training program or a specialty residency training program.

 Specialty training programs available:

 Students intending to complete the doctor of medicine program are required to complete a bachelor’s degree, six credit hours in English and the Medical College Admission Test (MCAT).
 The undergraduate degree can be in any discipline.
 All applicants for admission to doctor of medicine are screened by an admissions committee that considers academic performance, scores on the MCAT, references, interviews (in some cases), extra-curricular activities, volunteer and/or work experience and any other relevant information.